wtheisen/TerminusBrowser/README.md

 - [] Display comment replies in the info bar at the top of the comment
 - [] Save threads to a custom hotkey menu
     - [X] Watch threads from the board view
-    - [] Watch thread from within the thread
+    - [X] Watch thread from within the thread
+    - [] Hotkey to delete thread from watcher
+    - [] Auto-prune threads that get archived
 - [] Quote button full interaction
     - [X] Quotes of OP have the (OP) designator
     - [X] Interacting with Quotes displays a preview of said Quote